Comunitea/external_ecommerce_modules/seo_base/README.rst

 * Create an Scheduled Action like this to convert existing internal descriptions to HTML
     * model.description_plaintext2html()

+        **Warning!**

+        Descriptions are normalized to prevent different codifications.

+        Depending of number of products to convert maybe you need run manually with flag --workers=0

 .. image:: /seo_base/static/img/scheduled_actions.png
    :alt: Convert Product Internal Descriptions from PlainText to HTML